fusioncharts/dev_centre_docs/getting-started/react/your-first-chart-using-react.md

 ---
-permalink: getting-started/react/your-first-chart-using-react.html
 title: Your First Chart in React using FusionCharts | FusionCharts
 description: This article outlines the steps to be executed for creating your first chart using the react-fusioncharts component.
 heading: Your First Chart in React using FusionCharts
 chartPresent: false
 ---

 FusionCharts is a JavaScript charting library that enables you to create interactive charts, gauges, maps and dashboards in JavaScript.
 In this page, we'll see how to render charts using FusionCharts and React-FusionCharts plugin.
-We'll start with simple examples of creating a [chart](http://34.201.209.197:4000/getting-started/vuejs/your-first-chart-using-vuejs#create-your-first-chart-1), then a [gauge](http://34.201.209.197:4000/getting-started/vuejs/your-first-chart-using-vuejs#create-your-first-gauge-7) and a [map](http://34.201.209.197:4000/getting-started/vuejs/your-first-chart-using-vuejs#create-your-first-map-10).
+We'll start with simple examples of creating a [chart]({% site.baseurl %}/getting-started/react/your-first-chart-using-react#create-your-first-chart-1), then a [gauge]({% site.baseurl %}/getting-started/react/your-first-chart-using-react#create-your-first-gauge-7) and a [map]({% site.baseurl %}/getting-started/react/your-first-chart-using-react#create-your-first-map-10).

 Before going through this article, please [install](https://www.fusioncharts.com/react-charts) react-fusioncharts plugin, if not already installed.

 ## Create your first chart

 In this section, we will create a chart using react-fusioncharts.
 We will create a Column 2D chart, which has the column2d chart alias in FusionCharts.
 We have 95+ chart types with their respective aliases for you to explore.
-Find the complete list of chart types [here](http://34.201.209.197:4000/chart-guide/getting-started/list-of-charts).
+Find the complete list of chart types [here]({% site.baseurl %}/chart-guide/getting-started/list-of-charts).

 Let's start with a simple example of "Countries With Most Oil Reserves" chart, which we will plot in a Column 2D chart as shown below:

-[chart goes here]
+{% embed_chart getting-started-your-first-chart.js %}

 The data for this chart is represented in a table below:

 Country|No. of Oil Reserves|
 -|-